 Moreover, numbers also indicate that 43% of students enrolled in SPAN001 between Fall 2018 and Spring 2019 used the center and obtained an A- compared to 7% who did not use the center.
 In addition, 21% of students who took SPAN001 during this same period and used the center obtained an A+ compared to 15% who did not use the center.
-Related to failing grades, only 7% of students who took SPAN001 during this same period and used the center.
+Related to failing grades, only 7% of students who took SPAN001 during this same period and used the center obtained an F compared to 10% of students who did not use the center.
 There is no data for students taking Portuguese courses as they will start to use the center this academic year as part of their curriculum.